mariuzka/pop2net/paper/paper.md

 Pop2net is a Python package that combines many steps related to network generation and management for ABM using a bipartite approach.
 Bipartite networks consist of two distinct types of entities, where edges are only formed between entities of different types.
-In Pop2net, relationships are represented as bipartite networks connecting agents and locations, with direct links existing only between agents and locations.
+In Pop2net, relationships are represented as bipartite networks connecting *actors* and *locations*, with direct links existing only between actors and locations.
-However, when two agents are linked to the same location, they are considered indirectly connected through that shared location.
+However, when two actors are linked to the same location, they are considered indirectly connected through that shared location.
-In this way, locations serve as a contact layer between agents, representing the places where interactions occur or the contexts that facilitate agent connections.
+In this way, locations serve as a contact layer between actors, representing the places where interactions occur or the contexts that facilitate actor connections.
 The bipartite approach to relations makes it easy to generate and manage custom network structures in agent-based models.